Martha Koome

-Martha Karambu Koome (born 3 June 1960) is a Kenyan advocate who is currently serving as the Chief Justice of Kenya, and is the first woman to occupy the post.
+Martha Karambu Koome (born 3 June 1960) is a Kenyan advocate who is currently serving as the chief justice of Kenya and is the first woman to occupy the post.

 Early life and education

-Koome was born on 3 June 1960 in Kithiu village, Meru District.
+Koome was born on 3 June 1960 in Kithiu village, Meru District, Kenya.
+She attended Our Lady Consolata Mugoiri Girls High School in Murang'a County.
 She holds an LL.B. from the University of Nairobi, which she received in 1986.
 Koome enrolled at Kenya School of Law the following year.
-She completed her Master’s degree (LL.M) in Public International Law at the University of London in 2010.
+She completed her master's degree (LL.M) in public international law at the University of London in 2010.